chrisburnell/chrisburnell.com/src/pages/projects/eleventy-cache-webmentions.md

 ## go-jamming

-See [go-jamming on Wouter Groenveld’s Git server](https://git.brainbaking.com/wgroeneveld/go-jamming) for more information on usage.
+[go-jamming](https://git.brainbaking.com/wgroeneveld/go-jamming) is a self-hosted Webmention sender and receiver, built in Go by [Wouter Groeneveld](https://brainbaking.com) and available with more information on his [personal git instance](https://git.brainbaking.com/wgroeneveld/go-jamming).

 ### Add your token